NeCTAR-RC/nectar-training/package06/sections/instanceNumbers.markdown

 There is however one exception: If your MPI application uses *broadast* or *multicast* in any form, it can not run on OpenStack.
 This is because some clouds do not support broadcast or multicast in any form (at the time of writing, neither Amazon EC2 nor OpenStack do).

+A detailed discussion of MPI is outside the scope of this course---setting up an MPI program on the cloud requires previous experience and in-depth knowledge of MPI and the application to run.
+Please refer to related [Literature](literature.html).

+### Summary: Using several instances

+In summary, you may use several instances, but it depends on the application whether this is beneficial.

+* You may **split the problem or data set** and distribute it, for example using *MapReduce* frameworks.

+* You may configure **auto-scaling** for your resources with *Heat* in order to adapt to current workload demands.

+* You may be able to run your **MPI** application on the NeCTAR Research Cloud.

+Distributing your application over several instances is an advanced topic which was only described on a high level in this course.
+For more details, please refer to the related [Literature](literature.html).